College of Education and Human Services

 1. Bachelor of Arts in Elementary Education, with a major in elementary education and a second major in a liberal arts or science; a second major in STEM studies; or a concentration in Multidisciplinary Studies;

-2. Bachelor of Arts in Secondary Education, with majors/options in English, mathematics, science (biochemistry, biology, chemistry, earth sciences, environmental sciences, geology, marine sciences), history, and world language.
+2. Bachelor of Arts in Secondary Education, with majors/options in English, mathematics, science (biochemistry, biology, chemistry, earth sciences, environmental sciences), history, and world language.

 Students may also elect to pursue minors, certificates and endorsements in: